bitlw/LearnProjMatrix/doc/OpenGL_Projection.md

 # How to convert camera intrinsic matrix to OpenGL projection matrix

- We focus on several important questions here:
+(right-hand with z positive, left-hand are on the way ... ) We focus on several important questions here:
  1. What is the correct orientation of the coordinate system when we calculate projection matrix?
  2. Where is the image plane? in front of the camera or behind the camera?